What you should know

 What will happen:

 A small incision will be made in your shoulder.
-Your caregiver will insert a scope through the incision.
-He may make more small incisions to put in other tools.
-He will shave down the parts of your bone that are pressing on your tendons.
+Your surgeon will insert a scope through the incision.
+He may make more small incisions to insert other surgical tools.
+Your surgeon will shave down the parts of your bone that are pressing on your tendons.
 He may remove swollen or damaged tissue in your shoulder.
-He may also fix tears in your rotator cuff.
+He may need to fix a tear in your rotator cuff.
+Your incisions will be closed with stitches or medical glue.

 Contact a caregiver if